Intrinsically-Disordered/TBD/README.md

 -------------------------

-The project TBD [Tau Be Damned] aims to use the amino acide sequence of a protein to identify whether it is disordered.
+The project TBD [Tau Be Damned] aims to use the amino acid sequence of a protein to identify whether it is disordered.

 ## Project Objective

 -------------------------

-Our goal is to build a tool to identigy whether a protein is disordered bases on its amino acid sequence.
-We have collected amino acid sequences for ordered and disordered proteins from publicly available datasets to train a machine learning model to perform the identificaction task.
+Our goal is to build a tool to identify whether a protein is disordered based on its amino acid sequence.
+We have collected amino acid sequences for ordered and disordered proteins from publicly available datasets to train a machine learning model to perform the classification task.

 ## Mission